-Students are advised to consult with the Careers Coordinators, Level coordinators and with subject teachers so as to select the course which best suit their needs.
+Students are advised to consult with the Careers Coordinators, Level coordinators and with subject teachers so as to select the course which

 - ▶ The VCE in 2024

 - □ Gaining a Tertiary

 □ Entrance Rank

 - > Further Information

 The Victorian Certificate of Education (VCE) is a two year course of study.
 It represents the culmination of secondary schooling in Victoria.